dikortis/LetsTalkETC/Episodes/Episode_10.md

-until the last one i finished his vote only other set rules are opened english it is presented everything in open a fro from from the very beginning and from surgical point of view it can be brought
+until the last one i finished his vote only other set rules are opened english it is presented everything in open a fro from the very beginning and from surgical point of view it can be brought